mikke89/RmlUiDoc/pages/data_bindings.md

 void DataModelHandle::DirtyVariable(const String& variable_name);

 bool DataModelHandle::IsVariableDirty(const String& variable_name);

-void DataModelHandle::Update();
 ```

 `DirtyVariable()` should be called every time the data is changed on the C++ side.  `IsVariableDirty()` can be used to check if eg. a controller changed the value of a data variable.
-All dirty variables are cleared after a call to `Update()`.
-Thus, dirty variables should be checked after inputs have been processed but before the model update.
+All dirty variables are cleared after a call to `Context::Update()`.
+Thus, dirty variables should be checked after inputs have been processed but before the context update.

-Finally, `Update()` calls update on all the views of the data model whose dependent data variables are dirty, updating the document to represent the new values of the data variables.

 ## Views